ibanFR/RefactoringBadCode/README.md

     - Override `processElement` method in `DocElement` class.
 Copy the relevant logic from the conditional statement.
     - [Push Down Method] `processDocAttributes` to `DocElement` class - move method to the subclass where it's relevant.
     - Rename `processDocAttributes` method in `DocElement` class to `processAttributes` - generalize method name for better readability.
+    - [Push Down Method] `addStateClosed` to `DocElement` class - move method to the subclass where it's relevant.